xtuml/bridgepoint/doc-bridgepoint/notes/9814_9831_cardinality_menu/9814_9831_cardinality_menu_enh_int.md

 ### 8. User Documentation

 8.1  Update text and graphics in `BridgePoint UML Suite Help > Reference > User Interface > xtUML Modeling Perspective > Model Elements > Class Diagram`
+8.2  Update the Palette and Context Menu Customization documentation to note the new setting that allows users to turn off the `Cardinality` menu on associative link relationships.

 ### 9. Code Changes